viamrobotics/docs/docs/services/data/_index.md

 Export data with the Viam CLI and download your data for offline access.

 {{% /manualcard %}}
+{{% manualcard link="/how-tos/upload-data/" %}}

+### Upload a batch of data

+Upload data to the Viam app from your local computer or mobile device using the data client API, Viam CLI, or Viam mobile app.

+{{% /manualcard %}}
 {{< /cards >}}

 #### Used with